-DR. H. N. KUNZRU (Uttar Pradesh); Seventy-three what?
+Dr. H. N. KUNZRU (Uttar Pradesh): 'Seventy-three what?

-DR. SHRIMATI SEETA PARMANAND: Seventy-three lakhs is the Rockefeller grant for medical books.
-That is what they required for this institute.
-Whether it is for both combined or not, I will have to verify from my papers.
-But what I would point out here is this that their agency said here that they would not give this grant to the National Medical Library unless it was located in the Medical Institute campus, while, judging from rumours all-round and the location showed, it is intended, I think, to put the National Medical Library somewhere near Curzon Road.
-Actually when we have created an Institute which is to be available for all postgraduates and top-ranking people not only in the Capital but also from outside, when such a big hospital is there and the Institute is to develop, and when the huge building of the Medical Research Council has come in the Institute campus, it would be a very good thing if this National Library were to be located there and we are able, as a result, to gain the grant founded by Rockefeller.
-I feel, therefore that this Institute which-originally Members wanted should include teaching of Ayurved and also should have a wing reserved for research work in Avurved.-was really established, as they did not want any interference really in furthering the cause of allopathic medicines, should function towards that end, to show some results and to meet the needs of the medical personnel required for teaching in the medical colleges without any let or hindrance.
-The drawbacks particularly with regard to the availability of beds could be removed, if the Minister so wishes, within a matter of a few weeks or months by the people sitting together, the whole Governing Body and the Ministry personnel, and deciding the matter.
+Dr. Shrimati SEETA PARMA-NAND: Seventy-three lakhs is the Rockefeller grant for medical books.
+That is what they required for institute.
+Whether it is for both combined or not, I will have to from my papers.
+But what I would point out here is this that their agency said here that they would not give this grant to the National Medical Library unless it was located in the Medical Institute campus, while, judging from rumours all-round and the showed, it is intended, I think, to put the National Medical Library somewhere near Curzon Road. when we have created an Institute which is to be available for all postgraduates and top-ranking people not only in the Capital but also from outside, when such a big hospital is there and the Institute is to develop. when the huge building of the Medical Research Council has come in the Institute campus, it would be a very good thing if this National Library were to be located there and we are able, as a result, to gain the grant founded by Rockefeller.
+I feel, therefore that this Institute which-originally Members wanted should include teaching of Ayurved and also should have a wing reserved for work in Ayurved,-was really established, as they did not want any interference really in furthering the cause of allopathic medicines, should function towards that end, to show some results and to meet the needs of the medical personnel required for teaching in the medical colleges without any let or hindrance.
+The drawbacks particularly with regard to the availability of beds could be removed, if the Minister so wishes, within a matter of a few weeks or months by the people sitting together, the whole Governing Body and the Ministry personnel. and deciding the matter.

-SHRI D. P. KARMARKAR: We always sit together.
+D. P. KARMARKAR: We SHRI always sit together.

-DR. SHRIMATI SEETA PARMANAND: Another thing to be noted is, this Ministry gave 75 scholarships of Rs.
-1501 - each for medical students in Delhi for post-graduate studies.
-Nothing was first given to the students from this college till representations were made by the Chairman, Rajku-mari Amrit Kaur and then six meagre scholarships out of 75 were allocated to it while 10 were given to Lady Hardinge Hospital and some others to Willingdon Hospital, etc. If we want studies in this Institute to advance, as it was said when the Act was passed, I think every facility should be given and it should be seen that nobody, even without the knowledge of the Minister, puts an impediment in its progress.
+SEETA Dr. Shrimati NAND: Another thing to be noted is, this Ministry gave 75 scholarships of Rs.
+150|- each for medical students in Delhi for post-graduate Nothing was first given to the students from this college till representations were made by the Chairman, Rajkumari Amrit Kaur and then six meagre scholarships out of 75 were allocated to it while 10 were given to Hardinge Hospital and some others to Willingdon Hospital, etc. If we want studies in this Institute to advance, as it was said when the Act was passed, I think every facility should be given and it should be seen that nobody, even without the knowledge of the Minister, puts an impediment in its progress.
 Thank you.